Cristiansotogarcia/huurly_1.0/README.md

 SUPABASE_SERVICE_KEY=<your-supabase-service-key>
 ```

-Start the Stripe server alongside the Vite dev server:
+Start the Stripe server alongside the Vite dev server.
+The `server` script uses `cross-env`,
+so it works on all platforms:

 ```sh
 npm run server